MarximusMaximus/batteries-forking-included/README.md

 ## Usage (user of your project)

 1. User clones or otherwise acquires your project.
-2. User runs `setup.sh` from within your project.
+2. User runs `bootstrap.sh` from within your project.
 3. User runs either `run.sh` or your custom entry points to your project.

 ## Usage (developer of your project)

-### Initial Setup
+### Initial Addition To Project

 1. Copy latest `conda-bootstrapper-update.sh` to your project root.
 2. Run `conda-bootstrapper-update.sh` from within your project root.
+   1. `cd YOUR_PROJECT_ROOT_FOLDER`
+   2. `./conda-bootstrapper-update.sh`
-3. Select options (if presented; settings may be detected from existing files).
+3. Select options as presented.
 4. (Optional) Modify `conda-environment.yml` and `pip-*.txt` directly and/or `pyproject.toml` (via `poetry` commands) as desired.
-5. Run `setup.sh` to create environment.
+5. Run `bootstrap.sh` to create environment.

+### Initial Setup for New Developer

+1. Copy latest `conda-bootstrapper-update.sh` to your project root.
+2. Run `conda-bootstrapper-update.sh` from within your project root.
+   1. `cd YOUR_PROJECT_ROOT_FOLDER`
+   2. `./conda-bootstrapper-update.sh --yes`
+3. Run `bootstrap.sh` to create environment.

 ### Update conda-bootstrapper Stubs

 1. Run `conda-bootstrapper-update.sh` from within your project root.
 2. Select options (if presented).
-3. Run `setup.sh` to update environment.
+3. Run `bootstrap.sh` to update environment.

 ### Update Project Environment

 1. (Optional) Modify `conda-environment.yaml` and `pip-*` directly and/or `pyproject.toml` (via `poetry` commands) as desired.
    1. NOTE: If using `poetry`, remember to run `poetry update` if you want your dependencies' pinned versions updated!
-2. Run `setup.sh` to create environment.
+2. Run `bootstrap.sh` to create environment.

 ### Raw Deployments (i.e. Direct To Metal)

 1. Clone or otherwise acquire your project to its destination.
-2. Run `setup.sh --deploy` to create environment.
+2. Run `bootstrap.sh --deploy` to create environment.
-3. Setup your favorite supervisor software to run `run.sh`.
+3. Setup your favorite supervisor software to run `run.sh` with a current working directory of your project root.

 ## Bug Reports / Feature Requests